2Ryo1/11401_CS203A/studynote/Hashing.md

 ## Load Factor (α)
 measures how full the table is: **α = number of elements / table size**
+- A higher load factor leads to more collisions, which in turn produces longer probe chains

 ## Hashing
 A data structure that stores key-value pairs using a hash function to compute an index into an